lukestringer90/hyde/talks.md

 Presented at

 - The University of Sheffield Institute of Coding talks 2019 & 2020
-- Sheffield Hallam Univiersty.
+- Sheffield Hallam University.
 To computing students each a year since 2016

 <script async class="speakerdeck-embed" data-id="3f342b66a66b41dc95a884d0bb2f8870" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-## A Swift Jounrey
+## A Swift Journey

 The story (so far) of how the mobile team at [3Squared](https://www.3squared.com/) moved to 100% Swift development for all new iOS projects.
 Topics covered include: